BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE.rst

 |br|

 For each Station/Platform, a set of metadata is available in the Graphs Panel of the WDE User Interface.
-Also, for each Station/Platform, the table of observed variables is available and includes variable names, units, and interpolation types.
+Also, for each Station/Platform, a table of observed variables is available and includes variable names, units, and interpolation types.

 .. figure:: images/1.3.png